zxc308/P4-tutorials/exercises/firewall/README.md

    [pod-topo/topology.json](./pod-topo/topology.json)

 2. You should now see a Mininet command prompt.
 Try to run some iperf TCP flows between the hosts.
-First, TCP flows within the internal network should work:
+TCP flows within the internal network should work:
    ```bash
    mininet> iperf h1 h2
    ```

-   TCP flows from hosts in the internal network to outside hosts should also work:
+   TCP flows from hosts in the internal network to the outside hosts should also work:
    ```bash
    mininet> iperf h1 h3
    ```

-   TCP flows from outside hosts to hosts inside the internal network should NOT work.
+   TCP flows from the outside hosts to hosts inside the internal network should NOT work.
 However, since the firewall is not implemented yet, the following should work:
    ```bash